ctschroeder/tutorials/basel/out-of-the-box-and-3d.md

 We will spend some time in in the workshop making our own Omeka exhibit on my server.
 (I am more more familiar with Omeka but I'm willing to try a group-scalar site if that's what you all want to try.)

+Our sandbox is at http://omekatest.carrieschroeder.org.
+Admin interface is  http://omekatest.carrieschroeder.org/admin

 Find/make/download images from our workshops this week
   * your maps and wordclouds
   * images Irene posted to FB